 The image produced by a pinhole camera is usually smaller than the object and appears to be inverted on both the vertical and horizontal axis when compared to the actual object.

 An optical medium having uniform composition throughout is

 A homogeneous medium has uniform properties throughout its volume.
 That is, it does not have lumps of different stuff in it.

 A dark patch formed by an opaque body placed in the path of light is called

 An opaque object blocking the path of light is called a shadow.
 A shadow is a dark region, and is formed only when a light source, an opaque object and a screen are present.
 Opaque objects form shadows because light is not able to bend around them.Shadows are seen more clearly on light screens.

 Reflection does not takes place from a

-Reflection takes place whenever ray of light travels from a transparent medium towards an opaque medium (shown in the figure below).
+Reflection takes place whenever ray of light travels from a transparent medium towards an opaque medium.
 The opaque medium does not let the light pass through.